A Better Way For UK Startups To Claim R&D Tax Relief

 Martin here.
 Welcome to another edition of Founders’ Hustle.

-Today I’m sharing the origin story of Claimer, who’ve created a seamless way for UK startups to claim R&D tax relief.
+Today I’m sharing the startup story of Claimer, who’ve created a seamless way for UK startups to claim R&D tax relief.

 Why is using Claimer better than consultants and accountants?